-- 2. Close the display if configuring for a desktop system. - 3.
+- 2. If configuring for a desktop system, Shut Down the computer and close the display. - 3.
 Align the left edge of the computer with the left docking alignment guide on the convenience base.
 Push the computer in until the retaining latch 2 catches. - 4.
 Push the docking lever 4 back until the docking connectors 1 are firmly joined and the computer is fully docked in the convenience base. - 5.
 To configure for a desktop system,(a) place the Monitor Stand on top of the system, (b) place the external monitor on top of the stand, and (c) connect the external monitor, external keyboard, and mouse to the rear connectors on the convenience base. - 6.
-Turn on all external devices connected to the convenience hase

-7. Slide the power switch 3 on the computer, or press the power button on the convenience base.
+Turn on all external devices connected to the convenience base. - 7.
+Slide the power switch on the computer, or press the power button 3 on the convenience base.